bajinsheng/bajinsheng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Jinsheng Ba (巴金声 in Chinese).
-I am currently a PhD candidate in the Trustworthy Engineering of Software Technologies ([TEST](https://nus-test.github.io/)) Lab at National University of Singapore ([NUS](https://www.nus.edu.sg/)), and fortunate to be advised by Prof. [Manuel Rigger](https://www.manuelrigger.at/).

-I am broadly interested in computer security (e.g., CTF, threat intelligence, reverse engineering, and malware detection).
-More recently, I focus on software testing via fuzzing.
+Jinsheng Ba is a postdoctoral researcher in the [Advanced Software Technologies (AST) Lab](https://ast.ethz.ch/) at [ETH Zurich](https://www.ethz.ch/en.html), mentored by Prof. [Zhendong Su](https://people.inf.ethz.ch/suz/).
+He received his Ph.D. degree in Computer Science from National University of Singapore ([NUS](https://www.nus.edu.sg/)) in 2024, advised by Dr. [Manuel Rigger](https://www.manuelrigger.at/).
+His research interests include software testing, security, and software engineering.
+He has published papers in top-tier conferences in Usenix Security, ICSE, and SIGMOD.
+His work has been recognized with Distinguished Paper Award at ASE 2022 and ICSE 2023.
+He is also a recipient of NUS Dean's Graduate Research Excellence Award.